Are you starting to feel fatigued from this marathon of a pandemic or are you actually getting closer to being completely burnt out?

 Do you recognise these warning signs when your colleagues are ‘tipping over’?
 Do you recognise them in yourself?

 I was recently interviewed about this topic by the very talented and articulate Mitchell Dye on his radio show 94.7 The Pulse, which he then published on his podcast called ‘Mitchell’s Front Page.
+You can watch and listen to it here.

 If you would like me to discuss this topic on your radio show, TV segment or during a webinar for your team or industry association members, please schedule in a chat with me.